 Fig. 7 Texture profile of broiler eggs

-A newly developed egg shell breaker is hand operated device for breaking egg, it was held horizontally in the holding bowl.
+A newly developed egg shell breaker was hand operated device for breaking egg, it was held horizontally in the holding bowl.
 By hand, the handle with blade was operated and the blades penetrated in the egg while moving horizontal at the same time splitting action was done.
 The splitting mechanism split the eggshell on outside the egg.
 Then the de shelled egg was unloaded from the device and eggshells were removed by hand.
 They are shown in the (Fig. 8, Fig. 9 and Fig.10).
 Finally, the performance of the eggshell breaker was done for broiler eggs in Table 5.